List of Critical Role cast members: Ashley Johnson

 Johnson, and her characters, have periods of absence during the first two campaigns due to her filming commitment in New York with NBC's Blindspot.

 In Campaign 1, Johnson plays Pike Trickfoot, (Note: Returned in Campaign 3 as an NPC) a gnome cleric of Sarenrae.
 Pike was raised by her grandfather, Wilhand.
 She befriended Grog after he was exiled from his raiding group for refusing to kill Wilhand.
 Her hair turned white after being resurrected in the pre-stream game.
 She has a romantic interest in Percy, which is not reciprocated.
 Scanlan attempts to woo Pike throughout the campaign; it is not until the last few episodes that she gives him a chance.

 Johnson's Campaign 2 character is Yasha Nydoorin, an aasimar barbarian who is exiled from her homeland in Xhorhas for marrying outside the strict arranged-marriage traditions of her clan.
 She is haunted by her time as the "Orphanmaker" and her involvement in a cult that gave its followers control over her.

 Campaign 3 sees Johnson reprise her Exandria Unlimited character Fearne Calloway, Ruidusborn faun (Note: While Fearne's mother is also a faun, her father is an elf.
 Fearne later learns that she was born on Exandria under a Ruidus flare before her parents returned to the Feywild.) druid who travelled to the Material Plane from the Feywild to explore and find her parents.
 She can summon a wildfire spirit which appears as a fiery monkey named Little Mister.
 She met Orym and Dorian, along with other adventurers, in Emon and they formed the group known as the Crown Keepers.
 In the summer of 843 PD, (Note: PD refers to "Post Divergence", which is an epoch within the fictional timeline.) she journeyed to Jrusar with Orym and Dorian to support Orym's mission.

-In Campaign 4, Johnson plays as Vaelus.
+In Campaign 4, Johnson plays as Vaelus, an elven paladin from the Mournvale and one of the Sisters of Sylandri, followers of the dead god of life and elves.
+She wants to reclaim an artifact known as the Stone of Nightsong, which was stolen by Thjazi.
+Vaelus is ancient, having been alive long before the Shapers' War occurred.